 My particular fields of interest are animal behaviour and human evolution.
 I have helped to set up, and now manage, a final year module on Human Evolution, and I am still pressing to have more animal behaviour included in the curriculum.
 In addition I have forged links with various local zoos and each year run a variety of final year undergraduate projects looking at the behaviour of captive animals.
 I also help to organise open and visit days, and take part in many outreach activities.

 And in 2015 I took up the role of Programme Director for Biology.
-In this capacity I am at present helping to steer the new Single Honours Biology programme through its validation stages.
+In this capacity I helped to steer the new Single Honours Biology programme through its validation stages.
 In 2015 I also gained Senior Fellowship of the Higher Education Academy.